 Mission:

-Onward Neighborhood House opens doors to improve lives and uplift communities through educational, economic and support services.
+Onward Neighborhood House opens doors to improve lives and uplift communities through educational, economic and human services.

 About: